 Recent studies have linked the consumption of olive oil with health benefits, such as a heightened immune system, reduced obesity level, and reduced blood sugar level.

 Additionally, olive is one of the fastest growing industries, according to a report from Research and Markets.
 While Spain and Italy top the list of both producers and consumers, Americans seem to have jumped on the Mediterranean diet bandwagon as the United States ranks third on the list of the world’s largest olive oil consumers.

 Specifically, Greek extra virgin olive oil, in comparison with the rest of the extra virgin olive oils in the market, has the lowest acidity (approximately 0.5%), way below the minimum 0.9% setup from the EU and US authorities.
+If you’ve had Greek food, you may remember how delicious the olive oil is.
 Consuming greek olive oil is one of the easiest single choices you can make to take control of your health and of your family.

 Its benefits were obvious to the Ancient Greek and have withstood the test of time being confirmed by modern science.

 The Importance Of Olive Oil In Ancient Greece

 According to mythology, Athena, goddess of wisdom, and Poseidon, god of the sea, vied for the allegiance of an as yet unnamed city in Greece.
 The populace decided they would honor whichever deity presented the city a better gift.

 Poseidon struck the ground and the salty water of his kingdom sprang forth while Athena answered by giving the people of the city, soon to bear her name, the gift of the olive tree.
 The wise Greeks of the city that became Athens chose the latter and the rest is history.